Genesis P-Orridge: 1993–2009: The Pandrogeny Project

 Since that time Genesis continues to represent the amalgam Breyer P-Orridge in the material 'world' and Lady Jaye represents the amalgam Breyer P-Orridge in the immaterial 'world' creating an ongoing interdimensional collaboration.

-Thus, P-Orridge continued the Pandrogyne Project, having further surgical operations to alter their body and using "we" when in reference to themselves; to a reporter P-Orridge admitted that without Lady Jaye:
+Thus, P-Orridge continued the Pandrogyne Project, having further surgical operations to alter their body and using "we" when in reference to themself; P-Orridge admitted to a reporter that, without Lady Jaye:

 It's very hard.
 The bottom line is that we know she [sic] would continue.
 She wouldn't stop because it was complicated.

-From this point, P-Orridge began referring to themselves in the plural in order to keep Breyer's memory alive.
+From this point, P-Orridge began referring to themself in the plural in order to keep Breyer's memory alive.

 In 2013, Dale Eisinger of Complex ranked the Pandrogeny project the greatest work of performance art ever.